rootless-containers/usernetes/README.md

 ## Install from source

-Requires Docker 17.05+ for building Usernetes from the source.
+Docker 17.05+ is required for building Usernetes from the source.
 Docker 18.09+ with `DOCKER_BUILDKIT=1` is recommended.

 ```console
 $ make
 ```

+Binaries are genereted under `./bin` directory.

 ## Quick start

-### Start Kubernetes using Docker
+### Start Kubernetes with Docker

 ```console
 $ ./run.sh
 ```

-### Start Kubernetes using CRI-O
+### Start Kubernetes with CRI-O

 ```console
 $ ./run.sh default-crio
 ```

-### Start Kubernetes using containerd
+### Start Kubernetes with containerd

 ```console
 $ ./run.sh default-containerd